-2020 was a year of reckoning in the United States, and across the globe.
-The events that took place brought to light the many differences that exist between ourselves, our coworkers and our neighbors.
+The beginning of this decade were years of reckoning in the United States, and across the globe.
+Events that have taken place in recent years brought to light the many differences that exist between ourselves, our coworkers and our neighbors.
 While some of these differences brought division and divisiveness, others built community and strengthened understanding.

-As more people return to the workplace and begin to engage with their coworkers again, they will bring with them their experiences of the past year.
-Some of your coworkers may have lost loved ones, marched to demand racial justice, or are disheartened with current political environment, which has been so divisive.
+As people engage with their coworkers in the workplace, they will bring with them their own diverse experiences.
+Some of your coworkers may have lost loved ones, marched to demand racial justice, or are disheartened with current divisive political environment.
 What is true is that these differences are here to stay and in order to succeed in the workplace everyone will need to embrace cross-cultural communications.

 Strength in our Differences